 Our students leave us having secured qualifications that give them opportunities and possibilities for Post-16 study, training, apprenticeships and employment.
 We are particularly proud of the number of top grades achieved across the range of subjects on our KS4 curriculum, as well as our diminishing gap between the progress made by disadvantaged students and their peers.

 Both attainment and progress at Redmoor have risen steadily.
-Had exams taken place as usual in the summer of 2020 we are confident that Redmoor students would have achieved the school’s best ever results.
-Our process for awarding Centre Assessed grades was robust and subject to strict quality assurance.
+Had exams taken place as usual in the summer of 2021, we are confident that Redmoor students would have achieved the school’s best ever results.
+Our process for awarding Teacher Assessed Grades was robust and subject to strict quality assurance.

 *Attainment 8 is the sum of a student’s best eight GCSE grades.